 Dr. Frisch came to the Southeastern Spine Institute (SSI) in 2011 after a three-year stint as an Orthopaedic Spine Surgeon at the Ochsner Spine Center.
 He was named co-Medical Director for that practice in 2011.
 The fact that he still left to join SSI is a testament to SSI’s attractiveness as a place to work as well as a place to heal.

 No wonder.
-SSI’s three-acre independent medical campus includes two 22,000-square-foot buildings filled with state-of-the-art equipment, three MRI machines, a pain management department, physical therapy facilities and South Carolina’s only accredited ambulatory surgery center (ASC) dedicated specifically to back and neck surgery.
+SSI’s three-acre independent medical campus includes two 22,000-square-foot buildings filled with state-of-the-art equipment, two MRI machines, a pain management department, physical therapy facilities and South Carolina’s only accredited ambulatory surgery center (ASC) dedicated specifically to back and neck surgery.

 Education and Background